Capture of Vĩnh Long: Mopping-up operations

 The Vietnamese defenders of Vĩnh Long fell back to a fortified earthwork at My Cui, 20 km west of Mỹ Tho.
-Admiral Bonard sent two columns under the respective command of capitaine de vaisseau Desvaux and Colonel Carlos Palanca y Guttierez to capture My Cui.
+Admiral Bonard sent two columns under the respective command of capitaine de vaisseau Desvaux and Colonel Carlos Palanca Gutiérrez to capture My Cui.
 Desvaux's column, which consisted of two companies of Turcos and a detachment drawn from the garrison of Vĩnh Long, set off from Vĩnh Long and approached My Cui via Cai Lay.

-Palanca y Guttierez's column, which consisted of 200 Spanish troops, a company of Turcos and a section of artillery, marched directly on My Cui from Vĩnh Long.
+Palanca Gutiérrez's column, which consisted of 200 Spanish troops, a company of Turcos and a section of artillery, marched directly on My Cui from Vĩnh Long.
 The two columns attacked My Cui simultaneously and captured it.
 Lieutenant de vaisseau Vergnes, who was watching the arroyos around Mỹ Tho with a detachment of fusiliers-marins, intercepted and inflicted a further defeat on the retreating Vietnamese.
 Vietnamese casualties were heavy, and the allies also captured a large number of weapons.